-The Iowa departments of Transportation, Public Safety and Education, and University of Iowa-National Advanced Driving Simulator and Iowa State University-Center for Transportation Research and Education have teamed up to provide more information to the public on school bus safety.
+The Iowa Departments of Transportation, Public Safety, and Education along with the University of Iowa's National Advanced Driving Simulator and Iowa State University's Center for Transportation Research and Education have teamed up to provide more information to the public on school bus safety.

 Here are some reminders for drivers:

 - When the bus’s yellow flashers turn on, that signifies that it is preparing to have a child get on or off the bus.
 All vehicles behind the bus must come to a complete stop.

 - If you are approaching a bus from the opposite direction, slow your speed to 20 mph when the bus turns on its yellow flashers.

 - On a two-lane road, traffic in both directions must come to a full stop when the lights are flashing red.

 - On a four-lane road, traffic moving in the opposite direction must slow down and proceed with caution when either red or yellow flashers are present.

 - Stop your vehicle at least 15 feet from the bus.

 - Remain stopped until the flashing lights are turned off and the stop arm is pulled back in.